 must see a licensed physician before starting on this medicine.

-(TRT) for men is as potent in its anti-aging effect as estrogen and progesterone
+Testosterone replacement therapy (TRT) for men is as potent in its anti-aging effect as estrogen and progesterone in women.

 One of the side effect of TRT